bow4290/bow4290.github.io/training/chapter_1/1_syntax_variables.md

-# 4290 Programming Training - Chapter 1.1
+# 4290 Programming Training Ch 1.1 - Syntax & Variables
 ## Syntax
 The syntax of a programming defines how code written in it will be structured, providing many rules and guides for best practices.
 The following article(s)explain some of these rules and guides for Java.